yogi-masaji/User-Hariez-central/README.md

 If you need any extra information feel free to contact me at sanduteofil@gmail.com.
 Even if you need help with deploying it on the web.

-If you would like to support me in any way, a visit [here](https://www.buymeacoffee.com/j8SEluQl4A) is always welcomed.

 * The original template and page content belongs entirely to Material UI.
 I just adapted the project locally so you don't have to and added the required routes to navigate in the application.

 Stay cool !